The Ultimate Mockmill Grain Mill Review & Comparison

 This nifty attachment fits right onto your Kitchenaid, Kenmore, Electrolux, or AEG stand mixer.
 Therefore you are buying the grinding mechanism but are using the motor of your stand mixer.

-This attachment consists of the actual milling attachment, hopper, a steel flour chute, extra-long knob screw.
+This attachment consists of the actual milling attachment, a hopper, a steel flour chute, extra-long knob screw.

 And the extra-long screw ensures that the attachment is securely fastened to your stand mixer.